-The University is committed to providing quality education for students preparing for a broad range of culturally relevant, results oriented and relationally based Christian ministries.
-Kingswood is noted for preparation that stresses both theoretical education and practical training of the head, hands, and heart for ministry.
+The University is committed to providing quality education for students preparing for a broad range of culturally relevant and relationally based Christian ministries, both vocational and co-vocational.
+Ministry preparation stresses both theoretical education and practical training of the head, hands, and heart for ministry.

-Bachelor's degree programs at Kingswood University are designed to provide the student with a broad education, which includes approximately one-third of the courses in general education, one-third in biblical and theological studies, and one-third in practical training in professional competencies.
+Bachelor's degree programs at Kingswood University are designed to provide students with a broad education, which includes approximately onethird of the courses in general education, one-third in biblical and theological studies, and one-third in practical training in professional competencies.

-All Bachelor's degree programs are built upon a core of General Education, Bible and Theology, and Ministry courses as follows:
+All bachelor's degree programs are built upon a core of General Education, Bible and Theology, and Ministry/Professional courses as follows:

 Credits

 General Education

 Financial Math 1.5

 General Psychology 3

 History Elective 3

 Introduction to Philosophy 3

 Introduction to Sociology or Cultural Anthropology 3

-Literature of Western World 3

-Oral Communication 3

-Scientific Thought 1.5

-Wellness (on-campus programs only) 3

-Writing & Research 3

-Bible & Theology

-Inductive Bible Study 3

-Biblical Literature 6

-Gospels 3

-Acts & Romans 3

-Pentateuch 3

-Basic Christian Beliefs 3

-Christian Doctrine 6

-Doctrine of Holiness 1.5

-Bible or Theology elective 3

-Ministry

-Introduction to Ministry 3

-Spiritual Formation 3

-Personal Evangelism 3

-Homiletics 3

-Management in Ministry 3

-Practical Ministry

-Practicum credits 3

-i idolodiii orodilo U
+Literature of Western World Oral Communication Scientific Thought Wellness (on-campus programs only) Writing & Research 3 3 1.5 3 3 Bible & Theology Inductive Bible Study Biblical Literature Gospels Acts & Romans Pentateuch Basic Christian Beliefs Christian Doctrine 3 6 3 3 3 3 6 Ministry/Professional Spiritual Formation Personal Evangelism Practical Ministry Practicum credits 3 3 3